 White identifies the spiritual journey of his body, reaching maturity.
-As a martial artist, he is willing to come to terms with the philosophical aspect of being himself.
-White has talked to interviewers about taking the bait of just looking good is a disservice to himself.
-He explained, as a martial artist, he intends to be the best he can be, no matter what else is happening in his life.
+As a martial artist, he is willing to confront the philosophical aspect of being himself.
+White has talked to interviewers about taking the bait of just looking good as a disservice to himself.
+As a martial artist, he explained that he intends to be the best he can be, no matter what else is happening in his life.
 It is this philosophy that has guided him and helped him be successful.

 White looks good in the reruns of For Better or For Worse.
 It will be interesting to see what his next move is in the industry.
 According to his IMDb profile, he stars in several movies.
 They are either in pre-production or post-production.

 On his Facebook page, he posted, “I have some cool things planned... and an announcement of the first Jaigantic feature.”
 Jaigantic looks like his own production company that will make action movies.
-All in all, he still has a lot of kick and jabs left in him.
+All in all, he still has a lot of kicks and jabs left in him.

 © 2018 Kenna McHugh